Oppo’s Find X5 Pro shows it can play in the big league

 Overall, the look and build of the Find X5 Pro screams premium.

-But this phone doesn’t just feel fast because of the refresh rate.
+But the Oppo Find X5 Pro doesn’t just feel fast because of the refresh rate.
 It runs on the Snapdragon 8 Gen 1 with 12GB LPDDR5 RAM and 256GB of UFS 3.1 storage.
 Graphics are handled by Oppo’s MariSilicon X chip.
 It is on Android 12, of course, with Oppo’s ColorOS 12.1 on top.

 The phone has a 5,000mAh battery with 80W fast charging, 50W wireless charging and reverse charging.